 Unless you sell things on your personal website, a Standard SSL (DV) is fine.
 This is also true for informational business sites. eCommerce websites should use a single-domain Standard SSL (DV) or Premium SSL (EV).

 How long will I have to wait for my SSL certificate?

-For Premium (EV) certificates, there is an extensive vetting process that starts with an in-depth application.
+For (EV) certificates, there is an extensive vetting process that starts with an in-depth application.
 Before you start, pull together details about your business, such as registration number, incorporation or registration agent and any relevant jurisdiction information.